 The final plat submitted for approval must conform to the preliminary plat as previously reviewed and approved by the governing body and must incorporate all required modifications and comply with all conditions imposed at the time of subdivision application and preliminary plat approval.
 The final plat and accompanying documents must comply with the Montana Uniform Standards for Final Subdivision Plats 24.183.1107, ARM (provided in Appendix A).

-II-B-2.
+2(b)(ii).
 Final Plat Initial Review

-a.
-Final Plat Submittal
+A. Final Plat Submittal

 A final plat is considered to be received on the date of delivery to the governing body or the agent or agency designated by the governing body when accompanied by the review fee submitted as provided in Section 76-3-602 MCA.
-The final plat approval application form, which can be obtained from the subdivision administrator, and all supplementary documents must be submitted to the subdivision administrator at least 60 working days prior to the expiration of preliminary plat approval to accommodate for review time according to Subsection II-B-2 (b) and Section II-B-5 of these regulations.
+The final plat approval application form, which can be obtained from the subdivision administrator, and all supplementary documents must be submitted to the subdivision administrator at least sixty (60) working days prior to the expiration of preliminary plat approval to accommodate for review time according to Subsection 2(b)(ii)(B) and Section 2(b)(v) of these regulations.
 The submittal shall include, as applicable:

-- i.
-A complete final plat application and final plat meeting the requirements of the Uniform Standards for Final Subdivisions Plats set forth in Appendix A; - ii. the final plat review fee; - iii. a written statement and full documentation from the applicant or their representative outlining how each condition of approval has been satisfied;
+- I. A complete final plat application and final plat meeting the requirements of the Uniform Standards for Final Subdivisions Plats set forth in Appendix A; - II. the final plat review fee; and - III. a written statement and full documentation from the applicant or their representative outlining how each condition of approval has been satisfied.

-b.
-Review by Subdivision Administrator
+B. Review by Subdivision Administrator